microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Guides/challenges/RunTheApp.md

 1. Leveraging Docker, build and run the app from within Azure Cloud Shell.
 You can use the docker-compose.yaml file we have provided in /WhatTheHack/005-RockPaperScissorsBoom/student/Resources/Code.
      * See **Tips** below for an example of how to do this.
 1. Test the app as an end-user, and play a game.
 You can reach the app via the dockerhost's public IP address.
-Try `docker-machine ls` to find the IP address.
+Try `az vm show` to find the IP address of your VM.
+Or, look for it in the portal.

 ## Success criteria